gdlc/STAT_COMP/CROSSVALIDATION.md

 ## Quantifvying prediction accuracy and model comparison using cross-validation

-Up to this point in the course we have concentrated on statistical inference (hypothesis testing and point estimates and confidence intervals).
+Most of the course so far has been focused on statistical inference (hypothesis testing and point estimates and confidence intervals).
 In this module, we will focus on assessing the ability of a model to predict data that was not used to fit the model (i.e., out-of-sample prediction accuracy).